 - One of the last Interactive Fiction games produced by Infocom was 1988's Sherlock: The Riddle of the Crown Jewels, in which the player takes the role of Watson.

-- Electronic Arts' The Lost Files of Sherlock Holmes, sadly limited to two adventures (The Case of the Serrated Scalpel and The Case of the Rose Tattoo) were released in the 1990s, making use of the Literary Agent Hypothesis to portray two Holmes cases considered "too hot to show".
+- Electronic Arts' The Lost Files of Sherlock Holmes, sadly limited to two adventures (The Case of the Serrated Scalpel and The Case of the Rose Tattoo) were released in the 1990s to portray two Holmes cases considered "too hot to show".

 - Sherlock Holmes: Secret of the Silver Earring